ROING, Oct 2: All main community based organizations and Panchayat leaders from Idu

 Computer Aid learning programme was run by Tele Data Ltd. Now the same project has

-been run by another company -
+been run by another company -- APM &PCL.

-I request the concerned authority and education department to take some necessary step for early release of our salary on humanitarian ground so that we can continue
+step for early release of our salary on humanitarian ground so that we can continue

 East Siang District

 I would like to extend my heartfelt love and sympathy to the family of late Chou

 Sunanda Manpoong and also strongly condemn his brutal murder.